tendermint/spec/rfc/005-soft-chain-upgrades.md

 (as far as Tendermint is concerned) is created (see [cosmoshub-3 upgrade](https://blog.cosmos.network/cosmos-hub-3-upgrade-announcement-39c9da941aee)).
 This means that each block protocol version maps to the entire life of a single chain.
-The result of this is that either Tendermint is hindered with the flexibility of changes it can make or that networks have to deal with the pain of frequently upgrading and all its shortfalls.
+The result is that networks either forego new features for long periods of time or have to deal with the pains of upgrading such as the coordination effort, state migration, intra-chain security challenges and most importantly, the loss of transaction history.

-Furthermore, although work from [RFC002: Non-Zero Genesis](https://github.com/tendermint/spec/blob/master/rfc/002-nonzero-genesis.md) has enabled unique heights throughout the history of a "logical" chain, data retrievability across heights remains difficult as blockchains that choose to upgrade not only have to coordinate upgrades but they essentially lose all their history.

-The scope of this RFC is to address the need for Tendermint to have flexibility in improving itself whilst offering greater ease of use to the networks running on Tendermint.
+The scope of this RFC is to address the need for Tendermint to have better flexibility in improving itself whilst offering greater ease of use to the networks running on Tendermint.
 This is done by introducing a division in the way a network can upgrade: either soft (live) or hard (stop, do some changes then coordinate a restart).
 There may still remain the need for hard upgrades but this will be focused [elsewhere](https://github.com/tendermint/tendermint/issues/5595)).
 Instead, this RFC will describe what supporting soft upgrades would entail and explore two different methods: **Multi Data Structure Support** or **Chain Migrations**.